Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Goal}

-\ac{HF} acts as a central state-estimation module, estimating the robot state from raw measurements and the processed outputs of other modules, as shown in \Cref{fig:holistic_fusion_overview_scope}. \ac{HF} also aims to \textit{i)} optimize the relative context between all fused measurements and modules and \textit{ii)} provide high-rate estimates to be fed back to the corresponding submodules.
+\ac{HF} acts as a central state-estimation module, estimating the robot state from raw measurements and the processed outputs of other modules, as shown in \Cref{fig:holistic_fusion_overview_scope}. \ac{HF} also aims to \textit{i)} optimize the reference frames of all fused measurements and modules and \textit{ii)} provide high-rate estimates to be fed back to the corresponding submodules.